 Innovative POU/POE Technology Pilot

 The purpose of the POU/POE Pilot is to prepare an authoritative report on the current state of POU/POE technologies, and to provide suggestions for future research and development.
+Some of the limitations to be considered include needs related to regulation of POU/POE in PWSs, performance certification and testing, installation challenges, and ensuring reliable O&M of the devices once installed.

 The State Water Board has developed an implementation plan, report outline, and has collected information on the current state of POU/POE technologies.
 Over the next few months, DDW and OPP will reach out to the community groups, industry groups and other stakeholders identified in the FY 2020-21 Fund Expenditure Plan.
 These outreach efforts will solicit feedback on the needs and knowledge gaps related to POU/POE treatment devices and may take the form of workshops or focus groups.
-DDW will also recommend a list of research projects to DFA that may fill in knowledge gaps identified over the course of the POU/POE Pilot.
+DDW will also recommend a list of research projects to DFA that may fill in knowledge gaps identified over the course of the POU/POE Pilot for funding consideration.
 Lastly, the State Water Board will collaborate to write a white paper that reports the status of POU/POE technologies and the findings of the overall POU/POE Pilot.
+The white paper and other supporting communication materials will be added to the State Water Board’s website to facilitate knowledge sharing across various stakeholder groups.

 Direct O&M Support Pilot